Guatemala national football team: Home stadium

-The Estadio Nacional Mateo Flores, also known as Coloso de la Zona 5, is a multi-use national stadium in Guatemala City, the largest in Guatemala.
+The Estadio Doroteo Guamuch Flores, also known as Coloso de la Zona 5, is a multi-use national stadium in Guatemala City, the largest in Guatemala.
 It was built in 1948, to host the Central American and Caribbean Games in 1950, and was renamed after long-distance runner Mateo Flores, winner of the 1952 Boston Marathon.
 It has a capacity of 26,000 seats.

-Used mostly for football matches, the stadium has hosted the majority of the home matches of the Guatemala national football team throughout its history.
+Used mostly for football matches, the stadium has hosted the majority of the home matches of the Guatemala national football team throughout its entire history.
+Its highest record attendance was of 82,000 during the 1950 Central American and Caribbean Games.